TraxData313/CoinBasePro-Bot/README.md

 - - - stat_total_time determines how long the statistics will be in seconds.
 For example, setting it to 604800 will collect 7 days worth of statistics
 - - - stat_refresh_rate determines the refresh rate in seconds

 ...
 Under construction.
-Still adding filex and their descriptions.
+Still adding files and their descriptions.